 We know that all the religious rites that we practice today revealed through prophet Ibrahim existed at the time when the Quran was revealed as God has preserved those rites through practices of people generation after generation.
-However, when Muhammad had been blessed with the Quran, God found him astray but guided him and commanded him to follow the religion of prophet Ibrahim, and he had done that being one of His chosen servants:
+However, when Muhammad had been blessed with the Quran, God found him astray but guided him and commanded him to preach and follow the religion of prophet Ibrahim, and he had done that being one of His chosen servants:

 [4:125] Who is better guided in his religion than one who submits totally to God, leads a righteous life, according to the creed of Abraham: monotheism?
 God has chosen Abraham as a beloved friend.